anis790615/30JavaScript-Projects/README.md

 A repository for the 30 Vanilla JavaScript projects from the website https://javascript30.com/.
 Currently, the repo contans the following rojects:
 1- JavaScript Drum Kit.
 2- JavaScript & CSS clock.
+3- JavaScript & CSS variables.